ricard-io/setup-website/README.md

 ## Dev environment

-To work on this project, you will need on your machine, to have intalled :
+To work on this project, you have two options:

-* git and the git flow AVH edition
+* using the docker-compose
-* Golang version `1.15.6`
-* hugo "extended", version `0.78.2`

-Below you will find recipes to install Golang and hugo "extended" on a GNU/Linux machine.
+* or work on a "bare machine" : install all the utilities yourself

 ### Docker-Compose

+You need installed on your machine :
+* `docker`, and `docker-compose`
+* `git` and the `git-flow AVH Edition` plugin

 ```bash
 export WHERE_I_WORK=$(mktemp -d -t ricard-io-website_XXXXXX)